banago/PHPloy/readme.md

     phploy --server servername

-`servername` stands for the name you have given to the server in the `deploy.ini` configuration file.
+`servername` stands for the name you have given to the server in the `phploy.ini` configuration file.

 If you have a 'default' server configured, you can specify to deploy to all configured servers by running: